tenzir/tenzir/web/docs/formats/json.md

 }
 ```

-With `--omit-empty-records`, this example becomes:
+With `--omit-empty-objects`, this example becomes:

 ```json
 {